maxedonia/mandalica/README.md

 **Running the Mandalica Patch Locally:**

-This project needs to be served over HTTP rather than just opening the HTML file directly in your browser.
-Below are two methods to serve your project using Git Bash (or any terminal).
+**This project needs to be served over HTTP rather than just opening the HTML file directly in your browser.
+Below are two methods to serve your project using Git Bash, python or similar terminal.**

 ### Option 1: Using Node.js and `http-server`